TeleportAgents/lattice/src/lattice/compiler/README.md

 ### Explanation

 1. **FunctionNode Class:**
-   - The `FunctionNode` class now includes a `module` attribute to keep track of which module (file) each function belongs to.
+   - Now includes a `definition` attribute to store the literal definition of the function.

 2. **parse_functions Function:**
-   - This function parses each file to extract function definitions and their calls, associating each function with its module (file name).
+   - Extracts the literal source code of each function and stores it in the `definition` attribute of `FunctionNode`.

 3. **find_main_function Function:**
-   - This function traverses the project directory to locate all functions and specifically identifies the `main.py` file and its `main` function.
-It returns both the `main` function and a dictionary of all functions in the project.
+   - Traverses the project directory to locate all functions and specifically identifies the `main.py` file and its `main` function.

 4. **build_graph Function:**
-   - This function constructs a graph-like dictionary where each function name maps to its module and the functions it calls, including the modules of those called functions.
+   - Uses `networkx` to create a directed graph (`DiGraph`), where each node represents a function with its name, module, and definition.
+Edges represent function calls.

 5. **main Function:**
-   - This function orchestrates the overall process, starting with finding the main functions, then building and printing the graph.
+   - Orchestrates the overall process, starting with finding the main functions, then building and printing the graph.

 6. **Printing the Graph:**
-   - The graph is printed with function names and their corresponding modules, along with the functions they call and the modules of those called functions.
+   - The graph is printed with function names, their corresponding modules, and their literal definitions, along with the functions they call.

-This refined script provides a more detailed view of the relationships between functions in the `main.py` file and the functions they call, along with their respective modules.
-You can further extend this script to include more details or handle more complex scenarios as needed.
+This script provides a detailed view of the relationships between functions in the `main.py` file and the functions they call, along with their respective definitions.
+You can extend this script further to include more details or handle more complex scenarios as needed.